alastair87-cyf/fundamentals-course/lessons/lesson-4.md

 ### Warm up game

-Some students will teach Zip-Zap-Boing to the others.
+Some trainees will teach Zip-Zap-Boing to the others.

 ## Shout out your questions \(10 minutes\)